kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 `RequestHeaderModifier` becomes a strong candidate if expression-based values are added to `HTTPHeaderFilter`), or MAY add pre-routing-only variants (for example, a first-class body-projection filter once GEP-5091 lands).
-Both moves are additive because `HTTPListenerFilterType` is a distinct enum from `HTTPRouteFilterType`.
+Both moves are additive because `ListenerFilterType` is a distinct enum from `HTTPRouteFilterType`.

 ### Extensibility to Other Route Kinds

-This GEP intentionally ships HTTPRoute-only, but the API shape is deliberately structured so that other route kinds can be added without renaming, moving, or forking `httpFilters`:
+This GEP intentionally ships with initial conformance scoped to HTTPRoute, but the API shape is deliberately structured so that other route kinds are already covered (GRPCRoute) or can be added later (L4) without renaming, moving, or forking the outer `filters` field:

-* **`GRPCRoute`.** GRPCRoute is HTTP/2 in practice.
-If community consensus extends pre-routing to GRPCRoute, no new field is required: the same `Listener.httpFilters` (on an HTTP/HTTPS listener) applies.
-A future revision would loosen the "HTTPRoute only" restriction in godoc and extend conformance to cover GRPCRoute matching.
+* **`GRPCRoute`.** GRPCRoute is HTTP/2 in practice and attaches to HTTP/HTTPS listeners, so `Listener.filters.requests` already applies to it by
+  construction: pre-routing filters run before route matching, regardless of whether the eventual match resolves via HTTPRoute or GRPCRoute.
+No API change is required.
+A follow-up will extend the conformance suite to cover GRPCRoute matching after pre-routing filters.
-* **`TCPRoute`, `TLSRoute`, `UDPRoute` (L4).** These need protocol-appropriate filter payloads (source-IP blocking, SNI-based decisions, per-connection rate limits) that do not fit the HTTP-shaped `HTTPListenerFilter` type.
+* **`TCPRoute`, `TLSRoute`, `UDPRoute` (L4).** These need protocol-appropriate filter payloads (source-IP blocking, SNI-based decisions, per-connection rate limits) that do not fit the request-shaped `ListenerFilter` type.
-  The extension path is to add a **parallel** field on `Listener` — for example `tlsFilters []TLSListenerFilter`, `tcpFilters []TCPListenerFilter`, `udpFilters []UDPListenerFilter` — each with an element type defined by a follow-up GEP.
-The existing `httpFilters` field stays put and keeps its HTTP semantics; L4 pre-routing does not share a type with HTTP pre-routing.
+  The extension path is to add a sibling sub-list on `ListenerFilters`, for example `filters.connection []ConnectionListenerFilter`, with an element type defined by a follow-up GEP.
+The existing `filters.requests` list stays put and keeps its request-phase semantics; L4 pre-routing does not share a type with HTTP pre-routing.

-The naming convention (`<protocol>Filters []<Protocol>ListenerFilter` per
-protocol family) keeps each phase attached to a phase-appropriate payload type without collapsing them into a single polymorphic list — which would force implementations to inspect and validate cross-protocol combinations that don't make sense.
-The HTTP prefix on today's field is not a placeholder;
-it is the permanent name for the HTTP-family flavor.
+The naming convention (one sub-list per pre-routing phase, each with its own element type) keeps each phase attached to a phase-appropriate payload type without collapsing them into a single polymorphic list that would force implementations to inspect and validate cross-phase combinations that don't make sense. `filters.requests` is not a placeholder; it is the permanent name for the request-phase flavor.

 ### Status Reporting